 “Through our ongoing research and the incredible work being done through the Medical Forum, DMU is proud to be at the forefront of making a change.”

-The first VMU will take place on Thursday 22 October at 8pm (BST).
+The Men's VMU meets online via Zoom on the last Thursday of every month at 7pm.
 To join the conversation or for more information, contact Doug Harper by emailing firstname.lastname@example.org

 Posted on Tuesday 20th October 2020